Let's create memories Travel with Soul, Trek with Purpose.

 FAQs

-This trek is not considered the easiest trek specially crossing the Thorang La pass with highest altitude.
-Even though it is offen seen as suitable with new trekkers who have done enough preparation with certain consideration
+Annapurna Mini Circuit Trek is not considered the easiest trek specially crossing the Throng La pass with highest altitude.
+Even though it is often seen as suitable with new trekkers who have done enough preparation with certain consideration.

-Thorang La pass is the highest point as per the elevation you reach on Annapurna Circuit Trek which is 5416 M /17769 Ft above the sea level
+Annapurna Mini Circuit Trek Throng La pass is the highest point as per the elevation you reach on Annapurna Circuit Trek which is 5416 M /17769 Ft above the sea level.

 Annapurna mini circuit Trek start from Dharapani at 1860m/6102ft and end at Muktinath with 3710m/12172 ft.
 Most of the days average trekking elevation gain is around 500-600m but the Cross days can be more difficult than other days.
 Here is the details elevation level of the trek of each day.